What is Blockchain technology? How does Blockchain work? Will Blockchain change the world?

-For me, the best use cases are where you can digitize most of the things.
+For me, the best use cases are where you can digitize most things.
 Like financial contracts.
 The dimensions can be written in code and executed — you don’t rely on any third parties.

 Some industries need to decide that if they can digitize a lot of the supply chain, a blockchain can work.
 It is about reflecting on what can be digitized and predefined and then, deciding whether a blockchain solution can be applied.

 Blockchain is not a holy grail that can solve everything.

 Moqod: In this case, could you please name some industries where blockchain can be most beneficial?